felucian/Ready-AI-APP-ST304/Lab_Modules/03_Blue_Green_deployments/03_Blue_Green_deployments.md

     kubectl apply -f C:\Labs\K8sconfigurations\blue-green\bookservice-blue-incident.yaml
     ```

-    As you can see below, while the _poller.ps1_ was continuing to receive HTTP 200 (OK status - the request has succeeded), as soon as the deployment procedure has been completed and then the _service/bookservice_ swapped from a cluster IP to another one, the script started to receive HTTP 500 (Internal Server Error status - the server encountered an unexpected condition that prevented it from fulfilling the reques) as final status code, indicating a fault
+    As you can see below, while the _poller.ps1_ was continuing to receive HTTP 200 (OK status - the request has succeeded), as soon as the _service/bookservice_ is pointing to the blue environment, the script started to receive HTTP 500 (Internal Server Error status - the server encountered an unexpected error) as final status code, indicating a failure

     ![alt text](imgs/mod_03_img_04.png "Poller execution")

-    So, it's quite easy to understand that Blue\Green deployment strategy is very useful to reduce\remove deployment downtime providing also, thanks to the k8s infrastructure, an easy rollback operation in terms of effort, but finally that cannot prevent to bring "broken" code on production environment causing a service outage for our final users.
+    So, it's quite easy to understand that Blue\Green deployment strategy is very useful to reduce\remove deployment downtime.
+Furthermore, thanks to the Kubernetes infrastructure, we can easily perform a rollback operation (we can't still prevent a bug to impact real users).

 ## 5. Rolling back to the healthy version (Green)

 Looking at the two deployment files _\k8sconfigurations\blue-green\bookservice-green-OK.yaml_ and _\k8sconfigurations\blue-green\_bookservice-blue-incident.yaml_ we could spot that the main difference, apart from the different Docker images of the containers and version tag label, is the *selector* of the service.

-K8s use selectors to basically bind a service, so in our case a Cluster IP, to a deployment.
+K8s use selectors to bind a service to a deployment.

 In our green deployment yaml file the service named _bookservice_ is defined as above: